 And with a video platform like Panopto, you can do it all with just a few clicks.
 Panopto lets you record with any camera you have at hand, and once you’ve finished, automatically uploads your video to a central library where recruiters, managers, colleagues, and others in the organization can link to it, share it via social networks, or embed it on a web page — whatever makes it easiest for you to share it as part of your regular job postings.

-To see how easy video makes it to explain ideas and share information — from job listings to social learning, employee training, sales enablement, and more — contact our team today for a free 30-day trial of the Panopto enterprise video platform.
+To see how easy video makes it to explain ideas and share information — from job listings to social learning, employee training, sales enablement, and more — contact our team today for a free trial of Panopto’s enterprise video platform.